Deformation Quantization for Actions of K\"ahlerian Lie Groups: An oscillatory integral for admissible tempered pairs

-where the first limit is in $\CB^{\{\mu_j'\}}(G,\CE)$ and the last two are in $\CE$.
+where the first limit is in $\CB^{\underline{\hat\mu}}(G,\CE)$ and the last two are in $\CE$.
 Then, the estimate of Proposition \ref{PROPIP2} immediately implies that the limit above is independent of the approximation sequence $\{F_n\}_{n\in\N}$ chosen.
-This shows that the oscillatory integral does not depends on the differential operators in $\bD_{\vec r_j}$ used to define the extension (in the topology of $\CB^{\{\mu_j'\}}(G,\CE)$) of the oscillatory integral from $\CD(G,\CE)$ to $\CB^{\{\mu_j\}}(G,\CE)$.
-Last, to see that the oscillatory integral mapping is also independent of the choice of the family of dominant weights $\{\mu'_j\}_{j\in\N}$ chosen, it suffices to remark that the approximation sequence constructed in the proof of Lemma \ref{symbols} (viii) can be used for any family $\{\mu_j'\}_{j\in\N}$ such that $\mu'_j\succ\mu_j$.
+This shows that the oscillatory integral does not depend on the differential operators in $\bD_{\vec r_j}$ used to define the extension (in the topology of $\CB^{\underline{\hat\mu}}(G,\CE)$) of the oscillatory integral from $\CD(G,\CE)$ to $\CB^{\underline{\mu}}(G,\CE)$.
+Last, to see that the oscillatory integral mapping is also independent of the choice of the family of dominant weights $\underline{\hat\mu}$ chosen, it suffices to remark that the approximation sequence constructed in the proof of Lemma \ref{symbols} (viii) can be used for any family $\underline{\hat\mu}$ such that $\mu_j\prec\hat\mu_j$.
 Of course this will hold provided that we can always find dominant weights.
 This is certainly the case if there exists a weight dominating the constant weight $1$.
-Thus we have proven: \begin{prop} Let $(G,S)$ an admissible tempered pair, $\CE$ a complex Fr\'echet space, $\mu,\mu_j$ be tempered weights and $\bm\in\CB^\mu(G)$.
+Thus we have proved: \begin{prop} Let $(G,S)$ be an admissible tempered pair, $\CE$ be a complex Fr\'echet space, $\mu$ be tempered weights, $\bm\in\CB^\mu(G)$ and $\underline\mu$ be a family of tempered weights.
 Assuming that there exists a tempered weight $\mu_c$ which dominates the constant weight $1$, then the oscillatory integral mapping